Fremanezumab

-Fremanezumab, sold under the brand name Ajovy, is a medication used to prevent migraines in adults.
-It is given by injection under the skin.
+Fremanezumab, sold under the brand name Ajovy, is a medication used to prevent migraines.
+It is given by subcutaneous injection (injection under the skin).

 The most common side effect is pain and redness at the site of injection.
 Other side effects include allergic reactions.
-It is in the calcitonin gene-related peptide antagonist class of medications.
+It is a calcitonin gene-related peptide antagonist.

-It was approved for medical use in the United States in 2018, the European Union in 2019, the UK in 2020 and Argentina by September 2021.
+It was approved for medical use in the United States in 2018, the European Union in 2019, the United Kingdom in 2020, and Argentina by September 2021.

 Medical uses

+Fremanezumab is indicated for the preventive treatment of migraine in adults; and the preventive treatment of episodic migraine in children who are aged 6 to 17 years of age and who weigh 45 kg or more.

 Fremanezumab was shown to be effective in adults with four or more attacks per month.

 Adverse effects

-The most common adverse effects are reactions at the injection site, which occurred in 43 to 45% of people in studies (as compared to 38% under placebo).
+The most common adverse reactions are located at the injection site, which occurred in 43 to 45% of people in studies (as compared to 38% under placebo).
 Hypersensitivity reactions occurred in fewer than 1% of patients.

 Interactions

 Fremanezumab does not interact with other antimigraine drugs such as triptans, ergot alkaloids and analgesics.
-It is expected to generally have a low potential for interactions because it is not metabolized by cytochrome P450 enzymes.
+It is expected to generally have a low potential for interactions, because it is not metabolized by cytochrome P450 enzymes.

 Pharmacology

 Mechanism of action

 Fremanezumab is a fully humanized monoclonal antibody directed against calcitonin gene-related peptides (CGRP) alpha and beta.
-The precise mechanism of action is unknown.
-It can be given with a quarterly interval.
+It potently and selectively binds to CGRPs, which prevents binding to receptors.

 Pharmacokinetics

 After subcutaneous injection, fremanezumab has a bioavailability of 55–66%.
 Highest concentrations in the body are reached after five to seven days.
 Like other proteins, the substance is degraded by proteolysis to small peptides and amino acids, which are reused or excreted via the kidney.
-The elimination half-life is estimated to be 30 to 31 days.
+The elimination half-life is estimated to be 31 days.